Solar Panel Grants

 Solar Panel Discounts and Loans

-Note, this is not meant to be a complete list of discounts and loans, and the figures above are all subject to change.
+This is not a complete list of discounts and loans, and the deals above are all subject to change.
 We have listed them to give you an idea of what you might be able to ask for from an installer to help lower the cost of solar panels to you.
 With many installers in the marketplace, you do have some power to negotiate!

 We think you'll find more solar deals in the winter months, when volumes are lower.
 During summer when the sun is blazing and lots of homeowners think solar panels for the home are a great idea, installers will not feel the need to offer as many discounts to drive sales.